-\$0 copayment for a routine eye exam through a plan or nonplan provider with plan benefit payable up to a \$300 maximum.
+Services that are covered for you What you must pay when you get these services Vision care (continued) In and out-of- network: \$150 benefit allowance every calendar year for supplemental eyewear. \$0 copayment for a routine eye exam through a plan or non-plan provider with plan benefit payable up to a \$300 maximum.
 Limited to one routine eye exam per calendar year.
 If diagnostic eye exam services are performed during a routine eye exam you will be responsible for the diagnostic eye exam cost-share.

-🍑 "Welcome to Medicare" preventive visit

-The plan covers the one-time "Welcome to Medicare" preventive visit.
-The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
+Welcome to Medicare preventive visit The plan covers the one-time Welcome to Medicare preventive visit.
+The visit includes a review of your health, as well as There is no coinsurance, copayment, or education and counseling about the preventive services you need deductible for

-Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
+Services that are covered for you What you must pay when you get these services (including certain screenings and shots), and referrals for other care if needed. the Welcome to Medicare Important: We cover the Welcome to Medicare preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your Welcome to Medicare preventive visit. preventive visit.